Seppo Mikkola

 Seppo Mikkola (born 1947) is a Finnish astronomer.
 He is a senior lecturer at the University of Turku and staff member at Tuorla Observatory.

 Mikkola is a leading expert in celestial mechanics.
 He has made fundamental contributions to the theory of regularization of motion in the gravitational N-body problem.
 Mikkola was a member of the team that determined the unusual orbit of 3753 Cruithne.
+He was also the a member of the team that identified 524522 Zoozve as a quasi-satellite of Venus, in 2004, two years after the actual discovery of the object.